SamFu1113/K3s-CodiMD/README.md

 # K3s & CodiMD

-## What is the project mainly about
+## What is the project mainly about?
 ### This project consists of two parts.
 - The first part help me get familiar with Dockerfile and how to install K3s.
 - While I deployed the CodiMD servie using K8s in the second part.
 I used several yaml files to accomplish the task.